 Don’t add images that contain text as the only method to inform your visitors of an event.
 Screen readers will not be able to read the text and this doesn’t meet accessibility standards.

 Take the time to add the full text to your page in a Rich Text box and then use the image as a visual enhancement.

 Captions and transcripts make videos accessible to persons with hearing and sight disabilities.
 YouTube will automatically caption your video within about 24 hours, but these automatic captions must be edited.

 Learn more: Two Ways to Caption YouTube Videos

-Proper headings organize your page visually, and help screen readers understand your page’s structure.
-Use Heading 2 for main sections of your page and Heading 3 or Heading 4 for sub-points under your main sections.
+Proper headings organize your page visually and help screen readers understand your page’s structure.
+Use Heading 2 for the main sections of your page and Heading 3 or Heading 4 for sub-points under your main sections.
 Headings shouldn’t just be used for emphasis, so even if you think it looks better, resist the temptation to use a Heading 2 simply to draw attention to a bit of text.